 The mattress is advertised by the manufacturer as part of their series of natural mattresses.
 However, practically, soybean oil does not make much of a difference since it substitutes only a minimal amount of petroleum based oil used in the foam.
 Reviews by customers are quite good and Amazon ratings are also quite decent.

-The 12 mattresses that we tested were categorized into two main types: premium crib mattresses priced over $150 and using high quality materials such as organic cotton, food-grade plastic and medical grade plastic cover.
+The 12 mattresses that we tested were categorized into two main types: premium crib mattresses and ones using high quality materials such as organic cotton, food-grade plastic and medical grade plastic cover.

 Out of the six premium mattresses that were tested, number of them despite being comfortable were eliminated from the top draw since they were not easy to clean.
 Newton Baby Woveaire Crib Mattress is the first one that is included in this category.
-At about $300, it was the most expensive mattress that was tested and comes with an interior made of wovernaire that comprises 10 percent woven food-grade polymer and 90 percent air and fully recyclable.
+It was the most expensive mattress that was tested and comes with an interior made of wovernaire that comprises 10 percent woven food-grade polymer and 90 percent air and fully recyclable.

 The material is wrapped by a detachable, machine washable fabric that is soft and comfortable.
 It is not waterproof rather it is water-repellent.
 It requires strenuous effort to clean it up since you require to unzip and remove the entire cover and then wash and air-dry the mattress before it is ready for your baby to use.

-The Sealy Baby Firm Mattress, that is available on Amazon for $80, was also tested.
+The Sealy Baby Firm Mattress, was also tested.
 It comes with innersprings and a thinner vinyl cover which was rather easy to puncture or rip off owing to low quality seams.
 Moreover, the cover made quite some noise as the kids tumbled all over it and was quite evidently a less long lasting mattress in contrast to the Sealy Soybean crib mattress.

-The Safety 1st Heavenly Dreams mattress is available on Amazon for $55 and in spite of having the owners of being the most reviewed mattress on Amazon and garnering a user rating of 4.2 stars out of five, we found it to be very uncomfortable and less durable than the company’s claims.
+The Safety 1st Heavenly Dreams mattress, in spite of having the owners of being the most reviewed mattress on Amazon and garnering a user rating of 4.2 stars out of five, we found it to be very uncomfortable and less durable than the company’s claims.
 The mattress boasts a polyester fiber pad stuffing and a vinyl cover.
 If you are looking for a reliable secondary mattress, then our budget pick would be prudent choice for you.

 The Kolcraft Pure Sleep Therpeutic 50 was the final mattress that we tested.
-It boasts a price in the range between $45 and $60 on Amazon and is an innerspring mattress that comes with 150 coils and no border wires.
+It is an innerspring mattress that comes with 150 coils and no border wires.
 This accounts for the lack of edge support and if a little pressure is applied, the wires inside can be felt which in case of a toddler can be quite uncomfortable.
 Moreover, the mattress sunk in more in contrast to its competitors when the 6 pound hand weight was placed on it.
 The vinyl cover apparently looked reliable but could be easily punctured.

 The quality of a mattress is crucial when it comes to your baby’s comfort and the mattress being able to serve you well for a longer duration of time.
 However, there are certain mandatory precautions that you need to take in order to ensure appropriate maintenance of a crib mattress: